hyperledger-labs/hyperledger-labs.github.io/labs/fabric-channeled-add-ons-gen.md

 sharing for end-users per add-on app generated.

-- Add-on: **fabric-channeled-add-ons-gen** is provided is the context of generating browser add-on apps with business intelligence on dedicated
+- Add-on: **fabric-channeled-add-ons-gen** is provided in the context of generating browser add-on apps with business intelligence on dedicated
 Hyperledger Fabric channels.
 Backing browser interoperability for Fabric networks facilitates end-user interaction and experience.